toddjonker/fusion-java/CONTRIBUTING.md

 ### Testing

-Fusion language/library features are tested via Fusion code in the `ftst` directory, using an assertion framework provided by the `/fusion/experimental/check` module.
+Fusion language/library features are tested via Fusion code in `src/test/fusion/scripts`, using an assertion framework provided by the `/fusion/experimental/check` module.

 #### Test the Unhappy Cases